elpop/sipban/README.md

 ## Docker

-Our friend Federico Pereira, make the docker image of SipBan, the instructions are on the README.md on the docker directory.
+Our friend Federico Pereira (lord.basex@gmail.com), make the docker image of SipBan, the instructions are on the README.md on the docker directory.

 ## To-do